StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 ## Overview
 The goal?
 To construct an intelligent system that combines the strengths of both retrieval-based and generative approaches.
 This guides you through building a Retrieval-Augmented Generation (RAG) model, using  George Orwell's "1984" as the knowledge base.

+Explanation of RAG Capabilities

+* Analysis of Text: The model can go beyond surface-level comprehension and identify deeper meanings within the narrative (e.g., identifying the significance of the missing sash in 1984).
+* Access to General Knowledge: The model can handle questions that go beyond the core knowledge base but are still related.
+It can access and process general information to answer broader queries (e.g., providing context about the French Revolution).
+* Identifying When Information is Missing: The model avoids making predictions based on insufficient data.
+It clarifies when there's no basis for an answer within the provided context (e.g., question about Chelsea's win).
+* Understanding Factual Content: The model demonstrates understanding of the text's concepts and their significance (e.g., explaining Newspeak and its impact on freedom of thought).
+* Integration of Knowledge: The model can connect concepts within the book (1984) to broader ideas and even provide real-world examples (e.g., connecting Newspeak to China's online censorship).

 * https://gutenberg.net.au/ebooks01/0100021h.html - link to open source book txt
 * https://huggingface.co/thenlper/gte-large - sentence trasnformer
 * https://huggingface.co/HuggingFaceH4/zephyr-7b-beta - LLM